MathDev96/gestor-tarefas/README.md

 Gerenciador de tarefas criado para ultilização do dia a dia.
-Ele aramzena as tarefas no localStorage do navegador.
+Ele armazena as tarefas no localStorage do navegador.